 This may be something you expect your child to fund themselves, as you might have done for your first property.
 However, with housing prices soaring higher than ever before, and wages barely keeping up with inflation, it can be very difficult for young people to get a deposit together while also paying rent.
 With the best mortgage rates being reserved for those with higher deposits, it can be an incredibly frustrating journey to make.
 An extra few thousand on top of the deposit they’ve managed to save for, could be the difference between qualifying for a better mortgage rate and not.

 The Unforeseeable Expenses

 Here we are entering the realms of speculation, but you never know what life will throw your way.
 Your child may fall ill while on a school trip, and your family’s health insurance might not cover everything.
+Or when it comes to dental emergencies, all you need to worry about is getting to your dentist, for their family-friendly dentistry – rather than the bill!
 They may be given a tremendous opportunity to go to a tournament or event on the other side of the world, but you need to pay the cost of travel and accommodation.
 Hopefully not, but you may even have to bail them out of jail after defending themselves in a fight (obviously your child would never throw the first punch).
 You can never know what is around the corner, so it’s always advisable to have some funds tucked away for those situations that blind-side you on some idle Tuesday afternoon.

 Watching your child grow into adulthood is a fantastic and immensely rewarding experience.
 By following these tips, you give yourself the opportunity to enjoy all that parenthood offers, without having to constantly worry about unexpected events taking you by surprise.
 Not everything on this list may occur in your child’s life, or even be relevant.
 But having that safety blanket in saving can help you rest easy at night, safe in the knowledge that their future is taken care of.